giellalt/lang-quc-x-ext-apertium/quc.md

 * __onlyV<opred2__ (@<OPRED) for (N Ess) if;

-SUBJ MAPPING - leftovers
+!!SUBJ MAPPING - leftovers

 * __subj>ifV__ (@SUBJ>) for NP-HEAD-NOM, DUPRON or (Num Nom) if; a finite mainverb is found to the right.
 This is a cleanup rule for subjects

 * __hnoun>ifV__ (@SUBJ>) for NP-HEAD-NOM, DUPRON if.
 The counterpart of subj>ifV.
 You are HNOUN if there is a finite verb to your right, but NOT if there is a finite verb after a relative clause

-OBJ MAPPING - leftovers
+!!OBJ MAPPING - leftovers

-<logo> MAPPING for MT - experimental
+!!<logo> MAPPING for MT - experimental

-HNOUN MAPPING
+!!HNOUN MAPPING

 * __@<ADVLcoor__ (@<ADVL) for ADVLCASEAdv if @CNP to the left and ADVL to the left of it